 Laura and Pearce made plans to spend the day visiting friends in the city, so Tim and I made other plans.
 We started by going to the Coliseum, the building where the English National Opera is based, for a tour.
 When there is any significance to the place at all, I enjoy touring the venues before I go to a performance, as it usually helps me more fully grok the experience.

 The tour of the Coliseum was ridiculously detailed: we were 48 minutes into it before we finally started walking around and looking at things.
 (Yes.
-I tied it.)
+I timed it.)

 Finally we moved into the auditorium, and we could see the set builders putting together the set for that night’s show (I don’t recall now what it was):